-Use Form 945 to report withheld federal income tax from nonpayroll payments.
+Use Form 945 to report federal income tax withheld (or required to be withheld) from nonpayroll payments.
 Nonpayroll payments include:

-- Pensions (including distributions from tax-favored retirement plans, for example, section 401(k), section 403(b), and governmental section 457(b) plans) and annuities;
+- Pensions (including distributions from tax-favored retirement plans, for example, section 401(k), section 403(b), and governmental section 457(b) plans), annuities, and IRA distributions;

 - Military retirement;

 - Gambling winnings;

 - Indian gaming profits;

-- Voluntary withholding on certain government payments:
+- Certain government payments on which the recipient elected voluntary income tax withholding;

-- Voluntary withholding on dividends and other distributions by an Alaska Native Corporation (ANC); and
+- Dividends and other distributions by an Alaska Native Corporation (ANC) on which the recipient elected voluntary income tax withholding; and

-- Backup withholding.
+- Payments subject to backup withholding.

-Report all federal income tax withholding from nonpayroll payments or distributions annually on one Form 945.
+Report all federal income tax withholding from nonpayroll payments or distributions annually on one

+Form 945.
 Don't file more than one Form 945 for any calendar year.

-All federal income tax withholding reported on

-Forms 1099 (for example, Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.; or 1099-MISC, Miscellaneous Income) or Form W-2G, Certain Gambling Winnings, must be reported on Form 945.
+All federal income tax withholding reported on Forms 1099 (for example, Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.; Form 1099-MISC, Miscellaneous Information; or Form 1099-NEC, Nonemployee Compensation) or Form W-2G, Certain Gambling Winnings, must be reported on Form 945.

 Don't report federal income tax withholding from wages on Form 945.

-All employment taxes and federal income tax withholding reported on Form W-2, Wage and Tax Statement, must be reported on Form 941, Employer's QUARTERLY Federal Tax Return, or Form 944, Employer's ANNUAL Federal Tax Return; Form 943, Employer's Annual Federal Tax Return for Agricultural Employees; Schedule H (Form 1040), Household Employment Taxes; or Form CT-1, Employer's Annual Railroad Retirement Tax Return.
+All federal income tax withholding and employment taxes reported on Form W-2, Wage and Tax Statement, must be reported on Form 941, Employer's QUARTERLY Federal Tax Return; Form 943, Employer's Annual Federal Tax Return for Agricultural Employees; Form 944, Employer's ANNUAL Federal Tax Return; Schedule H (Form 1040), Household Employment Taxes; or Form CT-1, Employer's Annual Railroad Retirement Tax Return, as appropriate.

 Don't report on Form 945 federal income tax withheld on distributions to participants from nonqualified pension plans (including nongovernmental section 457(b) plans) and some other deferred compensation arrangements that are treated as wages and are reported on Form W-2.
 Report such withholding on Form 941 or Form 944.
-See Pub.
+See Distributions from nonqualified pension plans and deferred compensation plans in the Reminders section of Pub.
 15 for more information.

 Compensation paid to H-2A visa holders.
 Generally, report compensation of \$600 or more paid to foreign agricultural workers who entered the country on H-2A visas on Form W-2 and Form 943.
-However, if an H-2A visa worker did not provide the employer with a taxpayer identification number, the employee is subject to backup withholding.
+However, if an H-2A visa worker didn't provide the employer with a taxpayer identification number, the employee is subject to backup withholding.
 The employer must report the wages and backup withholding on Form 1099-MISC.
 The employer must also report the backup withholding on Form 945, line 2.
+For more information on foreign agricultural workers on H-2A visas, go to IRS.gov/H2A.